How Much Does A House Extension Cost in 2024?

 The last stage is all about the finishing touches.

-For a bathroom extension, you should expect to pay around £900 to £27,000 for brand new bathroom fixtures.
+For a bathroom extension, you should expect to pay around £900 – £27,000 for brand new bathroom fixtures.

 At this stage, your windows and doors will also be installed.
-This costs around £250 to £1200 per window, while door installation is typically priced at £50 to £120 per door.
+This costs around £250 – £1,200 per window, while door installation is typically priced at £50 – £120 per door.

-You'll also want to fit indoor and outdoor light fixtures at this point, which normally amounts to £60 to £1000 if fitted by a professional electrician.
+You'll also want to fit indoor and outdoor light fixtures at this point, which normally amounts to £60 – £1,000 if fitted by a professional electrician.

 How Much Does an Extension Roof Cost?

-One of the most important elements of a house extension is the roof.
+An important element of a house extension is the roof.

 A duo-pitch roof (or a gabled roof) is a simple roof design which features two slopes which meet at a ridge.